graphlab-fr/cosma/README.md

 ### Install

-Need NodeJs v.20 or later.
+Requires Node.js v22 or later.

-You want to install app on your computer:
+You want to install Cosma on your computer:

 ```bash
 npm i @graphlab-fr/cosma --global
 cosma --help # enjoy
 ```

-You want to install app on your own project ([see exemple](https://github.com/Myllaume/cosmoscope-generator)):
+You want to install Cosma as a dependency in your own Node.js project ([see exemple](https://github.com/Myllaume/cosmoscope-generator)):

 ```bash
 npm i @graphlab-fr/cosma